tango-controls/rfc/6/README.md

 * define persistent configuration properties to be used by a camera every time it starts up
 * allow a subscriber or client to get connect to a stepper motor
 * define properties for all instances of a class of vaccuum pump
-* check if a electrometer is online or not
+* provide the network ID of a device such as an electrometer, so a user can check if it is online or not
 * a user would like to rollback the configuration of a Device when its initialization is failing
 * remove "empty" Devices from Database to clean it up
 * get all Devices of a given class of temperature gauges